localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ## Introduction

 [Apache Flink](https://flink.apache.org/) is a framework for building applications that process and analyze streaming data.
-[Managed Service for Apache Flink (MSAF)](https://docs.aws.amazon.com/managed-flink/latest/java/what-is.html) is an AWS service that provides the underlying infrastructure for running Apache Flink applications.
+[Managed Service for Apache Flink (MSAF)](https://docs.aws.amazon.com/managed-flink/latest/java/what-is.html) is an AWS service that provides the underlying infrastructure and a hosted Apache Flink cluster that can run your Flink applications.

-LocalStack lets you to run your Flink applications locally and implements [several common API operations](https://docs.localstack.cloud/references/coverage/coverage_kinesisanalyticsv2/).
+LocalStack lets you to run your Flink applications locally and implements [several MSAF API operations](https://docs.localstack.cloud/references/coverage/coverage_kinesisanalyticsv2/).

 {{< callout "note" >}}
-The emulated MSAF provider was introduced in LocalStack v4.1 and was made the default.
+The emulated MSAF provider was introduced and made the default in LocalStack v4.1.

 If you wish to use the older mock provider, you can set `PROVIDER_OVERRIDE_KINESISANALYTICSV2=legacy`.
 {{< /callout >}}